Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Conclusions and Discussions

 In this paper, we derive conditions for DPP under exponential quadratic likelihoods and demonstrate DPP using numerical experiments for Gaussian and Binomial models.
 The investigations on DPP are of interest in applications and have practical implications on the choice of priors, especially informative priors, and normalization (pre-processing) of data.

-From studying the DPP under the exponential-quadratic likelihood, we recommend (1) having uncorrelated dimensions for the parameters, in both the prior and likelihood, is desired to alleviate or avoid DPP; (2) re-scale or re-parameterize such that the prior is not super skewed, and homogeneous variance across dimensions is desired; (3) transform data such that the likelihood is not highly skewed and, similarly, homogeneous variance across dimensions is desired; (4) in case the different dimensions of the parameter are correlated in both the prior and the likelihood, making sure that the correlation patterns are the same between prior and likelihood could alleviate or prevent DPP.
-With a digression from the exponential-quadratic likelihood, we also show through the Binomial model that the suggestions above shall still help alleviate DPP.
+From studying the DPP under the exponential-quadratic likelihood, we recommend the following practical guidelines to help set up models to avoid or mitigate DPP for Bayesian analysis: {(I)} having uncorrelated dimensions for the parameters, in both the prior and likelihood, is desired to alleviate or avoid DPP; {(II)} re-scale or re-parameterize such that the prior is not super skewed, and homogeneous variance across dimensions is desired; {(III)} transform data such that the likelihood is not highly skewed and, similarly, homogeneous variance across dimensions is desired; {(IV)} in case the different dimensions of the parameter are correlated in both the prior and the likelihood, making sure that the correlation patterns are the same between prior and likelihood could alleviate or prevent DPP.
+With a digression from the exponential-quadratic likelihood, we also show through the Binomial model that the suggestions above shall still help alleviate DPP in highly non-linear non-Gaussian cases.
 Furthermore, setting hyper-priors could be helpful when DPP is suspected: the data would inform the estimation of the hyperparameters in the prior such that the DPP is mitigated while not fully avoided.
 This is reflected from numerical studies of the Binomial models.